-Students majoring in subjects other than the sciences or engineering declare their majors at the beginning of junior year, at which point they make use of the advisory systems established by the various departments.
+Because of the requirement-heavy and sequential nature of the STEM majors, students interested in majoring in those subjects are encouraged to select the relevant director of undergraduate studies or his or her delegate as sophomore advisers.
+Students majoring in subjects other than the STEM fields may declare their majors as late as the beginning of junior year, at which point they make use of the advisory systems established by the various departments.